NWKA Children’s Club Kumite Competition 2015

 Congratulations to Samuel Kletz at the National Kyu Grade Championships, winning another Silver medal placing at his Second competition.
 Sam competed in the Disability Kata event and narrowly missed out on the Gold, Keep plugging away Sam!

-Other competitors included Reece Daly in his first competition and Sean Johnson, both in the 9 years and under kata, Reece also made it through to the second round of the Kata and also showed a brave performance in his first Kumite match.
+Other competitors included Reece Daly in his first competition and Sean Johnson, both in the 9 years and under kata, Rhys also made it through to the second round of the Kata and also showed a brave performance in his first Kumite match.

 Well done to the small squad, it was a great day and lots of potential was shown.
 The competition was held on Sunday 25th January at Ponds Forge International Sports Centre in Sheffield